woodser/monero-ts/README.md

 ## Main Features

 - Manage Monero wallets which connect to a daemon
-- Cohesive APIs and models with rigorous focus on ease-of-use
+- Cohesive APIs and models with focus on ease-of-use
 - Query wallet transactions, transfers, and outputs by their attributes
 - Be notified when blocks are added to the chain, as the wallet synchronizes, or when the wallet sends or receives funds
 - Full multisig support